enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/single-file-components.md

     attributeChangedCallback (name, oldValue, newValue) {
       if (name === 'greeting') {
-        // Use the appropriate DOM manipulation function only update what's necessary this.heading.textContent = newValue
+        // Use the appropriate DOM manipulation function to only update what's necessary this.heading.textContent = newValue
       }
     }

+    // Lifecycle hooks!
     connectedCallback () {
       console.log('Why hello there 👋')
     }
   }

-  customElements.define('hello-world', HelloWorld)
+  // Define your custom element tag name and base class customElements.define('hello-world', HelloWorld)
 </script>
-  `
-}

 ```

-You get to author components like individual HTML pages with web standard HTML, CSS and JavaScript while enhance delivers a progressively enhanced experience to your users.
+You get to author components as individual HTML pages with web standard HTML, CSS and JavaScript while enhance delivers a progressively enhanced experience to your users.